 At work, be the one who appreciates their associates and cite evidence to prove it.

 Don’t get out of bed in the morning until you can name 5 people you are thankful for and why (they can be the same people every day, it’s up to you).

 Be thankful for you – your personality, your essence, your mind, your heart – don’t skip over gratitude for the fine person you are.

 Happiness is not just a fleeting feeling but the residue of living a life of gratitude.

 Never miss a Day Starter, subscribe for free here.

-Share them with friends and family by forwarding this email or posting to Facebook, Twitter, LinkedIn and other social media with my permission.
+Share them with friends and family by forwarding this email or posting to Facebook, Twitter, and LinkedIn.